Promotion of DE&I

 Focus areas to promote diversity

-In the Diversity Vision, the Fuji Oil Group defined gender, nationality, generation, specialization and experience as focus areas to promote diversity.
-We foresee awareness and system reforms to enable all our employees to use their diverse backgrounds and individuality as their strengths.
+In the Diversity Vision, the Fuji Oil Group defined gender, nationality, generation, expertise and experience as focus areas to promote diversity.
+We are working to reform our systems and mindset to enable all our employees to use their diverse backgrounds and individuality as their strengths.

 Fuji Oil Basic Diversity Policy